cloudlinux/kd-loadbalancer/README.md

-# owncloud + trust TLS cert from letsencrypt
+# owncloud + trusted TLS certificate from letsencrypt

 ## Prerequisites
 * Kubernetes 1.2 or higher (TSL support for Ingress has been added in 1.2)